Minimally Invasive Pyloroplasty/Pyloromyotomy

 If gastroparesis is diagnosed, medications may be used to stimulate proper stomach contractions.
 Those with a history of using narcotic medications will be instructed to reduce their use of those drugs, as this may help alleviate the condition.

-Along with these interventions, surgically opening the tightened pylorus valve in a procedure called a pyloroplasty may be necessesary.
+Along with these interventions, opening the tightened pylorus valve may be necessary.
+Dr. Denk and Dr. Siegal can perform this procedure either with minimally invasive surgery or via an incisionless endoscopic procedure (G-POEM or POP).
 The pylorus valve is located at the bottom of the stomach.
 During this procedure, the valve is cut and reshaped, allowing contents from the stomach to empty more quickly and efficently.

-During the procedure the patient is under general anesthesia while the surgeon uses laparoscopic techniques to widen and relax the valve separating the stomach and the upper part of the small intestine.
+During the procedure the patient is under general anesthesia while the surgeon uses surgical or endoscopic techniques to widen and relax the valve separating the stomach and the upper part of the small intestine.

 - Minimal scarring